Plan your Datadog installation

 Web server operations depend on the network availability of ports, the validity of SSL certificates, and low latencies.
 Install the HTTP_Check to monitor local or remote HTTP endpoints, detect bad response codes (such as 404), and use Synthetic API tests to identify soon-to-expire SSL certificates.

-Network Monitoring
+Cloud Network Monitoring

 Web servers are almost always inter-connected with other services through a network fabric that is vulnerable to drops and can result in re-transmits.
-Use Datadog’s network integration and enable Network Performance Monitoring to gain visibility into your network traffic between services, containers, availability zones, and other tags on your infrastructure.
+Use Datadog’s network integration and enable Cloud Network Monitoring to gain visibility into your network traffic between services, containers, availability zones, and other tags on your infrastructure.

 Datadog infrastructure monitoring comes with additional products that you can use to maximize observability of your environments.